Jamianvesh/FoodMeds/README.md

    <img src="Images/Image 6.png" alt="Food Composition Details" width="300" />

-**6. When you click on Nutrition Guide on the sidebar, you'll get a page like this where you need to give any disease as input.**
+**6. When you click on Disease Cure & Nutrition Guide on the sidebar, you'll get a page like this where you need to give any disease as input.**

    <img src="Images/Image 7.png" alt="Nutrition Guide Input" width="300" />